sureshgadupu/PDFUtilities-Java/README.md

 **Context Files (Optional):**

+**NOTE**: I use LATEX, but you can use .md or any other format.
 1.  **`docs/literature/`:** Literature Survey and Research Directory.
     - Contains research papers and literature surveys in LaTeX format (`docs/literature/*.tex`).

 2.  **`tasks/rfc/`:** Request for Comments (RFC) Directory.
     - Stores RFCs for individual tasks in LaTeX format (`tasks/rfc/*.tex`), providing detailed specifications and discussions for specific functionalities.

-    Request for Comments (RFCs) are structured proposals for technical decision-making and standardization [1, 2].
-They document technical specifications, solicit feedback, and preserve institutional knowledge [4, 9].
-RFCs enhance utility by reducing silos, mitigating risks, and ensuring decision traceability [5, 9].
-Types range from standards-track protocol specifications to organizational RFCs for team-specific designs [5, 11].
-Modern RFCs often include problem statements, proposed solutions, alternatives, rollout plans, and security impact assessments [9, 10].
-While RFCs improve decision quality, they also pose challenges like time overhead and consensus bottlenecks [6, 11].

 **Additional Context:**

 Further files and folders can be added within `docs/` or `tasks/` to organize supplementary documentation such as integration specifications, testing strategies, and deployment procedures.

 ### 3. Directory Structure: Modular Project Organization

 The `directory-structure` files (located in `clinerules/directory-structure` and `cursor/rules/directory-structure.mdc`) define a clear and modular directory structure to organize project files logically.
 This structure promotes separation of concerns and enhances project maintainability.
+This is a very simple file stating the directory structure so that all parts of a project development is covered like : (a) code, (b) test, (c) configurations, (d) data, (e) project rules, etc separately and in modular approach.

 **Directory Structure Diagram:**